Find out what's really holding your website back. Get your audit here.

 We have all been there.

-Mistakes aren't failures — they are milestones.
+Mistakes are not failures — they are milestones.
 The key is to recognise them early, understand why they happen, and build habits that prevent them from recurring.
 This guide shares the 10 most common mistakes junior web designers make and, more importantly, how to fix each one with clarity and intention.

 1. Skipping the Wireframe and Mock-Up Phase